gernest/nutz/README.md

             // Do something
         }

-        // NOTE: You can add the nested buckets whenever you want, just dont foget
+        // NOTE: You can add the nested buckets whenever you want, just dont forget
         // the order of the buckets.
 You can check the tests for more clarity.
     }